 Owning Palette: Application Control VIs and Functions

 If the node is configured for VI Server Application class or Virtual Instrument class and reference is unwired, reference defaults to the current Application or VI.
-LabVIEW includes Invoke Nodes preconfigured to access XML properties, .NET properties, and ActiveX properties.
+LabVIEW includes Invoke Nodes preconfigured to access XML methods, .NET methods, and ActiveX methods.

 |reference is the refnum associated with the object on which you want to invoke a method or perform an action.
 If the Invoke Node class is Application or VI, you do not have to wire a refnum to this input.
 For the Application class, the default is the current application instance.
 For the VI class, the default is the VI containing the Invoke Node.|